-After setting the world record three times in a row, it seemed Asafa Powell would be untouchable for many years to come.
+After setting the world record three times in a row, it seemed Asafa would be untouchable for many years to come.

 However when he suffered the ignominy of being 'the other athlete' disqualified for a false start in the quarter-final.
 This was when Jon Drummond memorably refused to leave the track having suffered the same fate, both athletes moved less than 0.1 seconds after the gun had fired, with Powell being timed at 0.086.